Close Menu

 What Is The Best Way To Stay Connected While Traveling In Ireland?

-Most US phones work in Ireland with international plans, though costs vary by carrier.
-Consider buying a local SIM card for longer stays or frequent data use.
-WiFi is widely available in hotels, restaurants, and many public spaces, making it easy to stay connected without expensive roaming charges.
+Most US phones work with international plans.
+Consider a local SIM card for longer stays or use widely available WiFi in hotels and restaurants.

 How Do I Pack Smart If I Plan To Buy Souvenirs In Ireland?